Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 });
 ```

-### Listing All Models
+### Manage Models

 `DocumentModelAdministrationClient` also provides several methods for managing models.
-The following example shows how to iterate through the models in a Form Recognizer resource (this will include both custom models in the resource as well as prebuilt models that are common to all resources).
+The following example shows how to iterate through the models in a Form Recognizer resource (this will include both custom models in the resource as well as prebuilt models that are common to all resources), get a model by ID, and delete a model.

 ```javascript
 import { DocumentModelAdministrationClient, AzureKeyCredential } from "@azure/ai-form-recognizer";